 "Everleaf oats are the basis of our operation.
 We could never graze so early in the fall without them.
 Honestly, I've never even seen it head out in our pastures."
+Paige Smart, Gray's Creek NC

-- Feed oats and spring oats could not be more different!
+Feed oats and spring oats could not be more different!
 Spring oats yield up to 3x what feed oats will.

-In addition, feed oats are very inconsistent from a quality standpoint. - If cold nights are headed your way, graze or mow down the spring oats fairly short (2-3") to reduce cold damage.
-(25 degrees) - Once a grain has formed, you have lost a lot of your quality and digestibility.
-Target harvest at boot stage. - Spring Oats vary greatly in maturity and leafiness.
+If cold nights are headed your way, graze or mow down the spring oats fairly short (2-3") to reduce cold damage.

+Once a grain has formed, you've lost most of your quality and digestibility.
+Target to harvest at boot stage.

+Make superb dry hay with spring oats by planting in the late winter